sonargraph/sonargraph-build-batch/README.md

 ## Some Sample Results
 The analysis of a series of versions has been implemented to investigate how coupling and cyclic dependencies evolve over time together with the size of the projects.
 The following are a screenshots of Sonargraph-Enterprise which has been configured to show metrics for the system's size and coupling.
+(Of course, all other System-level metrics computed by Sonargraph are also available and could be investigated.)

 The state of Hibernate-Core ([Hibernate-Core](https://github.com/hibernate/hibernate-orm/tree/main/hibernate-core)) is pretty severe:
 * 89% of all lines of code are contained in files involved in cycle groups.
 * The biggest component cycle group contains 2,211 out of 3,538 source files, the biggest package cycle group contains 264 of 283 packages.
-* Average Component Dependency is ~2188, meaning the on average a source file depends on 2187 other source files.
+* Average Component Dependency is ~2188, meaning that on average a source file depends on 2187 other source files.

 ![Trend of Hibernate-Core](/doc/Hibernate-Core_Entanglement.png "Trend of Hibernate-Core")